-All students wishing to transfer from Year 11 to Year 12 are required to complete an application form available from the school.
+All students wishing to transfer from Year 11 to Year 12 are required to complete their application through UCAS Progress (or the equivalent system in place for 2021).

 Priority will be given to existing students transferring from Year 11.
 The PAN for external candidates (including those from overseas) will be 25 but this figure may be exceeded in the event that this and the number of internal students transferring into Year 12 is less than the overall total figure for the year group which is 165.
 In the event that the number exceeds 165, the oversubscription criteria above will also apply.